• Skip to primary navigation

 How Bhapa Doi is to be made as per the Bengali cookbooks!

 This part is quite interesting actually.
 I found the recipe for Bhapa Doi in some of the famous cookbooks and the process varies from book to book.
 Though the basic ingredients are almost the same and so is the process, however, the recipes are different.
-While the first Bengali cookbook is having a recipe for Bhapa Doi where Doi prepared with full-cream cowmilk is steamed after mixing with only sugar.
-Here, the milk itself is full-cream, and hence the Doi sure if cooked following the recipe will be rich.
+The first Bengali cookbook has a recipe for Bhapa Doi where Doi prepared with full-cream cowmilk is steamed after mixing with only sugar.

 %Misti Doi